hgoldfish/qtnetworkng/docs/references.rst

     Tell the Socks5 proxy to Listen at ``port``.

-    Returns a ``SocketLike`` object if success, otherwise returns zero pointer.
+    Return a ``SocketLike`` object if success, otherwise returns zero pointer.

     You can call ``SocketLike::accept()`` to obtain new requests to that ``port``.